janjongboom/ttn-conf-workshop/instructions.md

 * Username: `arm-ttn-conference`
 * Password: `omgfota1`

+Then:

+1. Click on *Applications*.
+1. Select *fota-test*.
+1. Click *Devices*.
+1. Find your device (through MAC address, printed on the module), and click on it.

-Your device should already be configured here.
-Find it and switch to the device tab.
-Please don't remove or change any devices, everyone uses a shared account.
+**Note:** Please don't remove, change or add any devices, everyone uses a shared account.

 ### Cloning the repository